Establishing a FOD prevention culture within your Airline

 Debris Removed from Ground Support Equipment

-When not in current use, all unattended items should be removed from ground support equipment and stowed securely.
+Remove all unattended items from ground support equipment when not in use.
+Stow them securely.
 This may include paper products from carts or tugs.
-More often than not these items end up blowing around on the ramp if not removed promptly.
+Otherwise, these items end up blowing around the ramp.

-Flashlights and wands can also become a problem if not stowed correctly.
-Stowing them on the floor of a tug is not a good idea; they can roll beneath a pedal and impede driver operation.
-The cabins of all tugs should always be clear of any debris for this reason.
-In addition, loose debris in the beds of pickup trucks should be minimized and removed after every shift.
+Flashlights and wands also become a problem if not stowed correctly.
+Specifically, never stow them on the floor of a tug.
+They can roll beneath a pedal and impede driver operation.
+Therefore, keep all tug cabins clear of debris.
+In addition, minimize loose debris in pickup truck beds.
+Remove it after every shift.

 Ramp FOD Inspections

-A ramp inspection with the local airport authority should be scheduled and performed regularly.
-Loose and eroding concrete or asphalt pavements are serious FOD risks.
-Pavement joints and cracks are a haven for FOD, so be sure to check engine paths around these areas.
+Schedule and perform ramp inspections with the local airport authority regularly.
+Loose and eroding concrete or asphalt pavements pose serious FOD risks.
+In particular, pavement joints and cracks harbor FOD.
+Check engine paths around these areas carefully.

-In addition to a ramp surface inspection, a runway inspection should be performed at the beginning of each day.
-(This can also be accomplished as an agenda item of each airport FOD meeting.
-What better time to get all FOD committee members out on the ramp to identify real or potential FOD problems and reach agreement about needed corrective actions?)
+In addition, perform a runway inspection at the start of each day.
+(This can double as an agenda item at each FOD meeting.
+Get all committee members on the ramp to identify real or potential problems and agree on corrective actions.)

 Cargo Bin Cleaning